Maryland drivers can quote online for our 12% web discount!

 You can take advantage of the coverage options available from Elephant Insurance, including:

 Liability Coverage covers other people (not you) for their injuries and property damage if you cause an accident.
 Even though it technically doesn’t cover your injuries or damaged property, Liability Coverage does protect you from being financially on the hook if you cause an accident.
+Learn more about the differences between liability and full coverage.

 Comprehensive and Collision